grv87/gradle-base-plugins/README.md

 Plugin provides tasks for dealing with build tools managed by Gradle, Bundler, NPM and similar tools:

 *	`buildToolsInstall` - install build tools once after project clone.

 *	`buildToolsUpdate` - updates build tools that could be updated automatically.

+	This task should be run with `--write-locks` parameter.
+	We could set this parameter in plugin, but this still wouldn't work for `buildSrc` projects.

 *	`buildToolsOutdated` - shows outdated build tools that could not be updated automatically and/or have version restrictions.
 Developer have to update them manually.